webplatform/docs/tutorials/canvas_texteffects/index.md

 The &lt;canvas&gt; spec doesn't touch on the subject of ''inner'' vs. ''outer'' shadows.
 In fact, at first appearance, you may expect that inner shadow isn't supported.
 This is not the case, it's just a bit tricker to enable.
 As proposed in a recent post from [http://weblog.bocoup.com/can-i-draw-an-inset-shadow-with-the-html5-canvas-api F1LT3R], you can create inner-shadows using the unique properties of clockwise vs. anti-clockwise winding rules.
 To do this, you create an inner-shadow by drawing a container rectangle and then, using opposite winding rules, draw a cutout shape, creating the inverse of the shape.

 The following example allows for the inner-shadow and fillStyle to be stylized with color+gradient+pattern simultaneously.
-You can specify pattern rotation individually; notice the zebra stripes are now perpendicular to each-other.
+You can specify pattern rotation individually; notice the zebra stripes are now perpendicular to each other.
 A clipping mask the size of the bounding-box is used, removing the need for a super-large container to enclose the cutout shape, and improving the speed by preventing the unnecessary parts of the shadow from being processed.

 [[Image:typ09-inner.png]]